 I felt confused and unsure of what to do, which I am sure is how you are feeling!
 Let’s get some information for you so you can get an action plan moving forward.

 Transition to One Nap Methods

-Instead, I started lengthening her morning waketime before her morning nap and still waking her up at the same time.
+I started lengthening Kaitlyn’s morning waketime before her morning nap and still waking her up from nap at the same time.
 So, I shortened the morning nap.
 I also added about 10-15 minutes to her waketime between her two naps.
 These actions fixed things and she was back to sleeping for both naps: 1.5 hours in the morning and 2-2.5 in the afternoon.

 For some children, this morning nap might need to be shortened more than that.
 As I said, Kaitlyn is a sleeper.
-She is still taking a long morning nap though it is shorter than it was.
+At 18 months, she was still taking a long morning nap though it was shorter than it had been.

 Testing to See if Toddler is Ready for One Nap

 When Kaitlyn was 18 months old, I decided I wanted to test and see if we could drop to one nap a day consistently.

 As I said, she missed her morning nap on Sunday for church.
 One week she also missed her morning nap for her 18-month well-baby doctor appointment.